exHomunculus/minorMud/README.md

-# README #
+# minorMUD #

-Using python3 and SQLite3 (which comes pre-installed with python)
+Currently using python3 and SQLite3 (which comes pre-installed with python)

 ### What is this repository for? ###